Jasper Abraham murder case: Reactions and reform

-At the conclusion of the case Sheridan commended the jury in a report to the British Colonial Office, for their efforts in trying a man "intimately known to many of them".
-Lyall-Grant was advised by the Kenyan police that local opinion was that the case was "exceedingly hard luck on Abraham".
-Lengthy floggings were common in Kenya at the time, particularly in cases concerning livestock, valuable to farmers at this early stage of settlement.
-Around the time of the verdict the Legal Department's Native Punishments Commission reported that the settlers were in favour of more draconian laws against Black Kenyans, particularly for labour offences.
+At the conclusion of the case Sheridan commended the jury for their efforts in trying a man "intimately known to many of them" in a report to the British Colonial Office.
+Lyall-Grant was advised by the Kenyan police that local opinion was that the verdict was "exceedingly hard luck on Abraham".
+Lengthy floggings were common in Kenya at the time, particularly in cases concerning livestock, which held high value to farmers at this early stage of settlement.
+Around the time of the verdict the Legal Department's Native Punishments Commission reported that the settlers were in favour of more draconian laws against black Kenyans, particularly for labour-related offences.
 The receipt of this report, which included supporting opinions from colonial officials and magistrates, alarmed the Colonial Office in London.
 The Abraham case raised concern in the Colonial Office over the conduct of the colony's legal officials.
-During this time the legal system of the colony was udner scrutiny, following the similar Watts and Hawkins cases.
-The Abraham case marked the beginning of the end for the Indian Penal Code in Kenya.
+Following the similar Watts and Hawkins cases, the legal system of the colony was under scrutiny.
+The Abraham case would mark the beginning of the end for the application of the Indian Penal Code to Kenya Colony.

-It took the governor of Kenya, Robert Coryndon, two months to transmit details of the trail to the Colonial Office.
+It took the governor of Kenya, Robert Coryndon, two months to transmit details of the Abraham trial to the Colonial Office.
 The Secretary of State for the Colonies, Victor Cavendish, 9th Duke of Devonshire, responded in December criticising the Kenyan judiciary for its actions in a "crime which appears to me to offer no extenuating circumstances" and noting that he considered the case ought to have been found to be manslaughter as a minimum.
-With regards to how the jury system was managed Cavendish noted that "I share the reluctance of my predecessors to interfere with an institution which is so closely bound up with British traditions of justice: but it is clear that in the special conditions of Kenya the working of the system requires to be carefully watched".
+With regard to how the jury system was managed, Cavendish noted that "I share the reluctance of my predecessors to interfere with an institution which is so closely bound up with British traditions of justice: but it is clear that in the special conditions of Kenya the working of the system requires to be carefully watched".
 In a later dispatch Cavendish asked why the colony had disregarded a Colonial Office order of 1913 that required Europeans to be tried by a jury drawn from outside the locality.
-The Colonial Office considered that the court in the Abraham case had failed to respect the medical evidence provided by Harrison and that Sheridan had misused his discretion in awarding a light sentence.
+The Colonial Office considered that the court in the Abraham case had failed to respect the medical evidence provided by Henderson and that Sheridan had misused his discretion in awarding a light sentence.
 Lyall-Grant agreed that a verdict of homicide was to have been expected under English law, but that the verdict of grievous hurt was not unusual under the Indian Penal Code.
 He told the Colonial Office that he thought similar cases in the future would see more severe sentences handed down, but the British government doubted this.